churches

 From Mosque to Gothic Church

 After digging around a bit, I found out that this particular church was the first and oldest of the four parishes commissioned in Málaga by the Catholic Monarchs, Isabella and Ferdinand II.
 In fact, it dates back to 1509.
 The structure fuses Isabelline Gothic (a late Gothic/early Renaissance style) with Mudéjar elements and was established on the site of a mosque during the early stages of the city’s Christian conquest.
-Remnants of the former mosque were incorporated and are visible in the façade, particularly in the central doorway, where an elegant pointed arch is framed by tiles arranged in a geometric pattern that reads as floral.
+Remnants of the former mosque were incorporated and are visible in the façade, particularly in the central doorway, where a pointed ogee arch is framed by tiles arranged in a geometric pattern that reads as floral.
 This arch would later evolve into the distinctive Gothic rib vault.
 In keeping with Islamic tradition, a minaret was built adjacent to the mosque, which was converted into the church’s bell tower during the late 16th century.

 Green and gold Baroque altar at Parroquia de Santiago Apóstol in Malaga